Soundane: Means of Communication

 Few years ago, only way to communicate with the outside world was via mails.
 Letters were handed over to those who travelled frequently to the Taluka place (Mohol) so that they could drop the letters at the post office.
 Letters were then dispatched to the desired destinations.
 As the time progressed however, other means of communication such as telephone also became available to the villagers.

 Near by village Tambole is the nearest official post office (Pin code 413213) for villagers in Soundane.
 Soundane itself also has a small letter box where letters can be dropped.
 Letters are collected periodically by the postman and taken to the main Post office from where they are then dispatched to the desired destinations.

-Today though, mobile communication (like in any other part of the Indian sub-continent) has quickly yet quietly formed the accepted and reliable mode of communication with the outside world.
-Something that probably explains the state of the only letter box available in the village.